PavelCherniavskyi/Portfolio_C_plus_plus/README.md

 # Hello!
 ## Thank you for coming in.

-In my porfolio you will find all works that I have done so far.
+In my porfolio you will find most significant works that I have done so far.
-Currently I am a student but already open for opportunities to grow further.
+Some of them were course works in IT academy, some of them were my part-time work at spare time.
-Hope you enjoy of what you will see.
+Anyway I hope you to enjoy of what you will see here.

 Best regards,
 Pavel.